Giorgio Tavecchio: Pre-draft

 Going into the draft, Tavecchio was not invited to the NFL Combine.
 During the California Golden Bears pro day, it began to rain before he was able to perform any drills.
 Tavecchio kept running his planned drills but was unable to showcase his talents since every NFL scout had gone into an indoor practice facility.
 Tavecchio remained unsigned after going undrafted in the 2012 NFL draft.
 He then attended a tryout for the San Francisco 49ers at which he was the only kicker present.

 San Francisco 49ers

-On August 29, 2012, Tavecchio signed a three-year, $1.44 million contract with the San Francisco 49ers.
+On August 29, 2012, Tavecchio signed a three-year, $1.44 million contract with the 49ers.
 At the time, 49ers special teams coach, Brad Seely was looking for an additional kicker to eventually succeed long-time veteran David Akers.
 The left-footed Tavecchio was chosen because Akers was also left-footed and they could both use the same holder, instead of getting another holder for a right-footed kicker.

 Green Bay Packers

-After being waived by the San Francisco 49ers during the offseason, the Green Bay Packers signed him to a three-year, $1.48 million contract on March 26, 2013.
+After being waived by the 49ers during the offseason, the Green Bay Packers signed Tavecchio to a three-year, $1.48 million contract on March 26, 2013.